 • when you consent to it

 A legitimate interest arises when we have a business or commercial reason to use your personal information.
+Examples include improving the performance of our website, understanding how users interact with our online content, ensuring network and information security, and developing our services.

 What type of personal data do we hold

 EICC typically collects personal information about you when you: visit our website; complete an on-line form; make an enquiry; become a customer; sign a contract and; use our facilities and services.
 We may also obtain information about you from third parties.
-The personal information that we hold may include the following:

 • your name, address and contact information